 - BA Psychology – University of North Carolina-Chapel Hill

-Dr. Steve Hobson is the Director of IGSL Doctoral Programs in Peace Studies and Transformational Leadership.
+Rev. Dr. Steve Hobson is the Director of IGSL Doctor of Ministry Program in Transformational Leadership.
 He serves as Iron Sharpening Group (ISG) leader and consultant for curriculum revision and leadership matters.
 He is also a Board Member of Asia Graduate School of Theology (AGST).

 He has been on staff with Campus Crusade for Staff (CCC) since 1988 and a faculty at IGSL since 1989.
 He was ordained by the Evangelical Free Church of America and was involved in pastoral ministries and church planting for about 10 years.

 Dr. Hobson wrote the first chapter entitled “Creative Leadership Development: Breaking Out of the Traditional Seminary Mold” in the book Educating for Tomorrow: Theological Leadership for the Asian Context.
 In 2001, he completed a dissertation on “Leadership Training Factors Contributing to the Development of Intrinsic and Extrinsic Authority in Filipino Male Leaders.”

 He has taught seminars on Mentoring Leaders, Transforming Leadership, 7 Laws of the Learner, World Missions, Spiritual Warfare, and Marriage Enrichment.
 Among the conference presentations he has given include “Building High Performance Missional Teams”, “Curriculum Revision for Leadership Development”, and “Curriculum Evaluation for Leadership Development”.